LukasMFR/projet-php-e-commerce/README.md

 ## About the Project

 Road Luxury aims to provide a user-friendly platform to facilitate the easy purchase of cars and puffs.
 The project is developed using PHP and integrates various e-commerce functionalities to ensure a smooth and efficient shopping experience.

+## Current TODO List

+Find the current TODO list for the project here: [LIST.md](LIST.md)

 ### Features